NYC to require vaccines or weekly testing for city workers

 The rule is expected to affect about 340,000 city employees, making the city one of the largest employers in the U.S. to take such action.
 While it isn’t a vaccine mandate — no workers will be forced to take a shot — officials hope the inconvenience and discomfort of weekly tests will persuade many to overcome a reluctance to get inoculated.

 “This is about our recovery.
 This is about what we need to do to bring back New York City,” de Blasio said.
-“This is about keeping people safe.
+“This is about keeping people safe.”

 The Sept.
 13 deadline coincides with the start of public school, when the Democratic mayor has said he expects all pupils to be in classrooms full time.
 City health care workers and employees in congregate setting such as group homes will face earlier deadlines.